2018 Ramblers Hikes Page 2

 As always, Wes provided a spot-on post-hike review:

 This morning, five brave souls left this smoke filled valley for greener pastures.
 We drove to Kings Canyon National Park and found sunshine and blue sky over the 6,000 foot mark.
 Our goal was to walk the Big Stump trail just inside the park entrance.
 We found ourselves walking in a deep green forest with wild fern plants all around.
 We welcomed Ardyss Webster on her first of many hikes to come.
-She was quiet the sport.
+She was quite the sport.
 And the veteran hiker, Colton, was true to his reputation: strong and fast on the trail.
 Of course I brought my camera which I focused more on our people than the landscape.
-I trust you will enjoy seeing out intrepid crew in some of the images on the web page.
+I trust you will enjoy seeing our intrepid crew in some of the images on the web page.

 Despite the elevation of around 6,000 feet, it was a fairly warm hike.
 We plan to head up another 2,000 feet higher in August.